david-deboer/covid_binned_data/README.md

 Updated daily after Johns Hopkins updates.

 Uses Basemap from Matplotlib to locate longitude and latitude into Census Bureau shapefiles for all US:
-* States
 * Counties
 * Congressional districts
 * Combined statistical areas
 * National urban areas
 * Native American areas

-Additionally, the global data files are binned into Country.
-If the county data are listed in provinces, the provinces supplied are listed.
+Additionally, US data files are binned by state and the global data files are binned into Country.
+If the country data are listed in provinces, the provinces supplied are listed.

 Unbinned data are assigned to "9999" to within that state/area.